 2) It may not be quick.

 We can't promise that the DVLA will accept documentation from the museum as proof of manufacture date, and have heard conflicting stories about this.
 However, it worked for us - eventually.
-See 'A success story' for an account of our experiences.
+See 'An early success story' for an account of our experiences.
 It wasn't plain sailing, but we got there in the end.
 If you fancy giving it a try, here's the link to the appropriate page on the website.
 You'll then have to send a copy of the certificate to the DVLA for them to pass judgement.
 We strongly advise against sending the original.